Intuitive Machines, Inc. research snapshot

 Frequently Asked Questions

 This page is an informational research tool only.
 It is not investment advice, financial advice, or a recommendation to buy, sell, or hold LUNR.
 Forecasts are scenario-based estimates from available data and may be wrong.
-Space infrastructure investments carry high risk of capital loss.
+Space infrastructure investments carry high risk of capital loss, and LUNR carries additional risk from pre-profit operations, dilution, negative book value, and extreme volatility.
 Always verify current filings, prices, NASA contract disclosures, and your own risk constraints before making decisions.